mousepawmedia/devdocs/source/tools/cpp.rst

 Windows
 ----------------------------

-We don't directly support Windows as a development environment.
-If you're using Windows, you'll need to use Clang or a GCC7-compatible C++ compiler (such as MinGW). **We have no plans to support MSVC.**

-* If you're using Windows 10, you may use the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
-(Recommended)
+While we do not directly support Windows operating systems, if you're using Windows 10 or Windows 11, you can use the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

+If you choose to use the Windows Subsystem for Linux, you can generally follow our instructions for Ubuntu Linux.

+..  note:: If you use the Windows Subsystem for Linux, you can also run some
+    graphical Linux applications, by following `this guide from HowToGeek <https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/>`_.

+There are two alternative approaches, although we do not provide technical support for them:

-* You may use `MinGW <http://mingw.org/>`_ for C++ compiling.
+* You may use `MinGW-w64 <https://www.mingw-w64.org/>`_ for C++ compiling.
-* You can have `Visual Studio use the Clang compiler <https://blogs.msdn.microsoft.com/vcblog/2017/03/07/use-any-c-compiler-with-visual-studio/>`_.
+* You can have `Visual Studio use the Clang compiler <https://devblogs.microsoft.com/cppblog/use-any-c-compiler-with-visual-studio/>`_.

-If you're using the Windows Subsystem for Linux, you can follow the Linux version of the instructions in this guide.

 ..  _cpp_install_devtools: